trilinos/Trilinos/packages/muelu/doc/TutorialReadTheDocs/pages/user_api.rst

   :start-after: InstantiateNewHierarchyObject begin
   :end-before: InstantiateNewHierarchyObject end

 Next, one defines an empty **MueLu::Level** object for the finest level.
 The **MueLu::Level** objects represent a data container storing the internal variables on each multigrid level.
 The user has to provide and fill the level container for the finest level only.
 The **MueLu::Hierarchy** object then automatically generates the coarse levels using the multigrid parameters.
 The absolute minimum requirements for the finest level that the user has to provide is the fine level operator :math:`A` which represents the fine level matrix.
-Muelu is based on Xpetra.
+MueLu is based on Xpetra.
 So, the matrix :math:`A` has to be of type **Xpetra::Matrix**.
 In addition, the user should also provide a valid set of near null space vectors.
 For a Laplace problem we can just use the constant **nullspace** vector that has previously been defined.
 Some routines need additional information.
 For example, the user has to provide the node coordinates for repartitioning.

 .. literalinclude:: ../../../test/tutorial/ScalingTest.cpp
   :language: cpp